 Soft tissue massage, joint mobilisations, electrotherapy, and stretching/strengthening exercises may all help regain a return to daily and sporting activities.
 Sometimes, patients need some orthotics (shoe inserts) that help with severe pronation and supination issues.
 Your physiotherapist will advise you on the best course of action.

-- Post-surgical foot and ankle
+- Post-surgical foot and ankle injuries

 - Achilles tendonitis